• Skip to primary navigation

 Four Weeds of Data Analysis That are Easy to Get Lost In

-Following these steps, in order, will help your data analysis stay efficient and get you to the right place.
+Following these steps, in order, will help keep your data analysis on track and get you to the right place.
 And you’ll enjoy the journey a lot more knowing you’re headed in the right direction without getting sidetracked.

 But getting sidetracked, off the path and into the weeds, is really easy to do.
 So what are these easy-to-get-lost-in weeds?